Leadwerks/Documentation/Lua/Variables.md

 ## Conclusion

 You're starting to build some pretty advanced knowledge that's good not only for games, but computer science in general!
 (Now would be a good time to brag to your parents about how smart video games are making you.)
-If any of this wasn't clear or you don't understand something, feel free to let us know in the comments below.
+If any of this wasn't clear or you don't understand something, feel free to let us know on the forum, and we'll try to help you.